aks/bash-lib/README.md

 real-utils.sh <a name="real_utils" id="real_utils">
 -------------
 real-utils.sh is a bash library that enables real number arithmetic in bash scripts.
-Real numbers are managed as flaoting point strings in the format "X.Y", where X is the integer portion, and "Y" is the fractional part.
+Real numbers are managed as floating point strings in the format "X.Y", where X is the integer portion, and "Y" is the fractional part.

 Usage: